icaoberg/bioreactor/README.md

 # A mathematical approach of the dynamics of a bacterial community in a membrane-coupled bioreactor

-Iv\'an E. Cao-Berg, Martin Engman, Victor Iglesias, Wilnely Luna School of Science, Technology and Health, Universidad Metropolitana, San Juan, Puerto Rico December 17, 2003
+Ivan E. Cao-Berg, Martin Engman, Victor Iglesias, Wilnely Luna

+School of Science, Technology and Health, Universidad Metropolitana, San Juan, Puerto Rico

+December 17, 2003

 Membrane-coupled bioreactors (MBRs) are advantageous for